ikngtty/dotfiles/init/macOS/manual.md

 ## iTerm
 Use the feature to load preferences.
 My preference is saved in `$HOME/Configurations/iTerm2` after deploying.

+TODO: Try to make it scripts with using `defaults` command.

 ## Fish
 Use `fish_config` command.